htmos6/Tornado-FastAPI/README.md

-FastAPI How to Run server?
-Run the following to create a web server --> uvicorn fastapi-ws:app --reload

 ### WebSocket Communication Benchmarking and Visualization
 This project includes scripts for benchmarking WebSocket communication performance using various Python frameworks (FastAPI and Tornado) and visualizing the results using Matplotlib.